Spring Break in New Mexico: Activities in Farmington

 Family-focused spring break stops

 The E3 Children’s Museum and Science Center is in downtown Farmington and offers hands-on lessons in science that are accessible to kids and just plain fun!
-And the Aztec Museum and Pioneer Village is close by the Aztec Ruins National Monument, with a look at pioneer life in the American West.
+And the Aztec Museum and Pioneer Village is close to the Aztec Ruins National Monument, with a look at pioneer life in the American West.

 Local food options for fueling your spring break